agrawalashweta/Verilog/README.md

 **Description**: The Shift-and-Add Multiplier is a sequential digital circuit that multiplies two unsigned binary numbers by repeatedly shifting and conditionally adding the multiplicand to an accumulator based on the bits of the multiplier.
 **Purpose**: To perform binary multiplication efficiently using simple operations (shifts and adds), making it suitable for hardware implementations where area and control logic need to be minimized.

+12. BoothMultiplier

+**Description**: A digital circuit that multiplies signed binary numbers using Booth’s algorithm to reduce operations and improve efficiency.
+**Purpose**: To perform fast, efficient signed multiplication in two's complement form.

 Contributions are welcome!
 If you'd like to add more mini-projects or enhance the existing ones, feel free to open a pull request or issue.